draeger-lab/SPECIMEN/docs/source/hqtb/step-desc/refine-parts/cleanup.rst

     The gap filling is currently only available in the COBRApy variant.

-    This part of the pipeline is still a working process, stay tuned for future updates.
+    This part of the workflow is still a working process, stay tuned for future updates.